Vulva: Other

 Vulvodynia is chronic pain in the vulvar region.
 There is no single identifiable cause.
 A subtype of this is vulvar vestibulitis but since this is not thought to be an inflammatory condition it is more usually referred to as vestibulodynia.
 Vulvar vestibulitis usually affects pre-menopausal women.

+Pudendal nerve entrapment can cause sharp pain or numbness in the vulva.
+This condition can be caused by activities such as cycling, giving birth, or prolonged sitting.

 A number of skin disorders such as lichen sclerosus, and lichen simplex chronicus can affect the vulva.
-Crohn's disease of the vulva is an uncommon form of metastatic Crohn's disease which manifests as a skin condition showing as hypertrophic lesions or vulvar abscesses.
+Crohn's disease of the vulva is an uncommon form of metastatic Crohn's disease, which manifests as a skin condition showing as hypertrophic lesions or vulvar abscesses.
 Papillary hidradenomas are nodules that can ulcerate and are mostly found on the skin of the labia or of the interlabial folds.
-Another more complex ulcerative condition is hidradenitis suppurativa which is characterised by painful cysts that can ulcerate, and recur, and can become chronic lasting for many years.
+Another more complex ulcerative condition is hidradenitis suppurativa, which is characterised by painful cysts that can ulcerate, and recur, and can become chronic lasting for many years.
 Chronic cases can develop into squamous cell carcinomas.
-An asymptomatic skin disorder of the vulval vestibule is vestibular papillomatosis which is characterised by fine, pink projections from either the epithelium of the vulva or from the labia minora.
+An asymptomatic skin disorder of the vulval vestibule is vestibular papillomatosis, which is characterised by fine, pink projections from either the epithelium of the vulva or from the labia minora.
 Dermatoscopy can distinguish this condition from genital warts.
 A subtype of psoriasis, an autoimmune disease, is inverse psoriasis in which red patches can appear in the skin folds of the labia.